 Q: Do I have to be a Psychology major to be admitted into the Clinical Counseling Psychology Program?

-A: Admissions to the program does not required having completed your undergraduate degree as a Psychology major.
-However, you must complete at least 6 psychology courses at the undergraduate level before your application will be considered by the Admissions Committee.
+A: Admissions to the program does not require having completed your undergraduate degree as a Psychology major.
+However, you must complete at least 6 psychology courses at the undergraduate level at any 4-year college or university before your application will be considered by the Admissions Committee.
+Courses must be in person, not online.
 See the list of courses below that provide a strong foundation for the Clinical Counseling Psychology Program.

 Q: What psychology classes do I need to have taken?

 A: Along with your GPA, the Admissions Committee will review the undergraduate psychology courses in your program of study.
-You must complete at least 6 undergraduate courses in Psychology.
+You must complete at least 6 undergraduate courses at any 4-year college or university in Psychology.
+Courses must be in person, not online.
 Preference will be given to applicants who have taken the following undergraduate courses:

 General (or Introductory) Psychology